Bede BD-5: BD-5J jet

-Recently, the BD-5J has operated in the national security arena.
+Beginning in approximately 2004, the BD-5J has operated in the national security arena.
 The aircraft is certified by the United States Department of Defense as a cruise missile surrogate, with Bishop's Aerial Productions offering a version known as the Smart-1 (Small Manned Aerial Radar Target, Model 1).
-The radar return and general performance characteristics make it a useful aid in training.
+The radar return and general performance characteristics make it a useful aid in training defense tactics against non-stealth subsonic cruise missiles.
 On June 27, 2006, while flying one of these aircraft, pilot Chuck Lischer, a highly experienced professional air show pilot, was killed when he crashed into trees on final approach to the Ocean City Municipal Airport in Ocean City, Maryland.
 The National Transportation Safety Board investigation determined the aircraft returned to land with more fuel than recommended for normal operations and the pilot failed to maintain speed, resulting in a stall and subsequent impact short of the runway.

 The BD-5J has also held the Guinness record for the World's Smallest Jet for more than 25 years.
 Bishop originally garnered the record with one of his jets, and in November 2004, the record changed hands to Juan Jiménez, whose BD-5J weighed in at 358.8 lb empty, 80 lb lighter than Bishop's and the lightest documented weight for a BD-5.